DS-100/su23/syllabus.md

 ## Academic and Wellness Resources

-Our [Resources](../resources) page lists not only course-specific academic resources such as course notes, past exams, study guides, and prerequisite review links, but also campus wellness resources on COVID-19, academic support, technology support, mental well-being, DSP accommodations, dispute resolution, social services, campus community, nad basic needs.
+Our [Resources](../resources) page lists not only course-specific academic resources such as course notes, past exams, study guides, and prerequisite review links, but also campus wellness resources on COVID-19, academic support, technology support, mental well-being, DSP accommodations, dispute resolution, social services, campus community, and basic needs.
 Our staff will also refer to this page when supporting you through this course.

 ## We want you to succeed!